mzattera/v4j/docs/005/index.md

 ![The Slot alphabet and a comparison with other transliteration alphabets](images/Slot Alphabet.PNG)

   In some of the above alphabets, sequence of EVA 'i' are treated differently, depending on the letter following the sequence.
-Therefore, there is no unique way to transliterate sequences of 'i' into these alphabets withou looking at the whole Voynich word being transliterated.
+Therefore, there is no unique way to transliterate sequences of 'i' into these alphabets without looking at the whole Voynich word being transliterated.

 A [transliteration](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt)
 of the Landini-Stolfi interlinear file that uses the Slot alphabet is available within